cyvive/agnostic/README.md

 Full information about what cli parameters are available can be found in [template.json](./template.json)

-It should also be noted that while **Pollinate** has the ability to preserve commit history into the cloned repositories this has been disabled as the expectation is post-cloning there would be heavy customizations incurred.
+It should also be noted that while **Pollinate** has the ability to preserve commit history into the cloned repositories this project disables it as the expectation is post-cloning there would be heavy customizations with no relevance to the original snapshot on an independent lifecycle.

+If your organization is using MRM (strongly recommended as per above) after pollinating would be the appropriate moment to execute it and finish initializing the repository with your organization specific requirements.

 ### Post-Install Changes to Workflow